STRENGTH AND HONOR

 “Shut up and let me do my job.”

-“I read an article at the barber the other day, saying there’re infinite realities all occurring simultaneously.”
+“I read an article at the barber the other day, saying there’re infinite realities all occurring at the same time.”

 “Pop the hood, deep thinker.
 I’m checking your oil.”